Randz0/Sorting-Algorithms-In-C/README.md

 This project aims to be a collection of sorting alogorithms that can be used conveniently at will

 Update 1.0 : Added the initial program to github.
-Includes Bubble Sort for now -
+-
 Inital program uploaded version, started with bubble sort since it seemed fairly easy to implement <br>
   To-Do : Want to try insertion sort next

-Update 1.1 : Added insertion sort
+Update 1.1 : Added Insertion Sort
 -
 Did not think it would take me so long to add.
 Got really confused by my own poor proggraming practices lol <br>
  To-Do : Want to Add Selection Sort